 There are seven different types of nonprofit consultants: professional nonprofit fundraisers, management consultants, fundraising consultants, foundation and grant writing consultants, special event consultants, marketing and digital marketing consultants, and technology consultants.

 Professional Nonprofit Fundraiser – Freelance fundraisers are often hired to help nonprofits with specific needs to increase fundraising.
 Professional fundraisers can be indispensable for projects like a capital campaign.
 Think of these professionals as hired development representatives.
-Professional nonprofit fundraisers average $50 an hour when they charge by the hour with highly capable, experienced fundraisers working for up to $150 per hour.
+Professional fundraisers charge an average of $50 an hour when they charge by the hour with highly capable, experienced fundraisers working for up to $150 per hour.

 Note: Do not hire a professional fundraiser on a percentage-raised basis.
 The AFP code of ethical standards & guidelines warns against it.
 Instead, stick to a flat fee, hourly rate, or retainer fee structures.

 Interestingly, in a review of Form 990 filings in 2019 reviewing over 273,000 returns, we found that nonprofits reported spending only 0.04% of their total functional expenses on professional fundraising services.